Nevada Court Records

 What information is contained in a Nevada Juvenile Record?

-- The biodata of the delinquent young person; full name, residential address, date of birth, photograph, and all personal information for identification.
+- The biodata of the delinquent young person: full name, residential address, date of birth, photograph, and all personal information for identification.

-- The arrest document; the unlawful act charged against the young person, the arresting agency, the place of arrest, etc.
+- The arrest document: the unlawful act charged against the young person, the arresting agency, the place of arrest, etc.

-- The proceedings; the type of court, the date of trial, date of final judgment, the kind of sentencing, the duration of sentencing, etc.
+- The proceedings: the type of court, the date of trial, date of final judgment, the kind of sentencing, the duration of sentencing, etc.

-Juvenile records in Nevada are strictly kept from the members of the public.
+Juvenile records in Nevada are largely kept from the members of the public.
 For juvenile cases, fingerprints of juveniles are not required except in severe criminal matters.
 A juvenile offender will no longer be tried as a juvenile but as an adult.

 What Cases are Heard by Nevada Juvenile Courts?

-In a juvenile court in Nevada, the state’s constitution empowers the court to exercise jurisdiction over
+In a juvenile court in Nevada, the state’s constitution empowers the court to exercise jurisdiction over:

 a) Child in need of supervision.
 This could either be a child who is in the habit of disobeying school rules or one who habitually runs away from home (parent’s residence or a foster home).
 Such children need rehabilitation.
 A child in need of supervision also refers to a child who needs to be admitted to an institution for the disabled.
-According to the state’s laws, a child in need of supervision is not treated as a delinquent child.
+According to the state’s laws, a child in need of supervision is generally not treated as a delinquent child.

 b) A delinquent child.
 This refers to a person between the age of 10 and 18 who have violated a county or municipal order.
-These violations include possession of marijuana or drug paraphernalia, shoplifting, theft, burglary, battery, robbery, sexual misconduct, etc.
+These violations typically include possession of marijuana or drug paraphernalia, shoplifting, theft, burglary, battery, robbery, sexual misconduct, etc.

 Who is Eligible to View Juvenile Records in Nevada?